Terrebonne High School

 Terrebonne High School is a high school in Houma, Louisiana.
 It is a part of the Terrebonne Parish School District.

 History

-In 1969 Southdown High School (originally Houma Colored High School), which educated black students in Terrebonne Parish, closed.
+In 1969, Southdown High School (originally Houma Colored High School), which educated black students in Terrebonne Parish, was closed.
 Students were moved to Terrebonne High and South Terrebonne High School.

-From 2015 to 2016 the Louisiana State Department of Education score for this school declined from 100.1 to 99.3; as an "A" level school makes 100 points or more, Terrebonne's rank fell from A to B.
+From 2015 to 2016, the Louisiana State Department of Education score for this school declined from 100.1 to 99.3; as an "A" level school makes 100 points or more, Terrebonne's rank fell from A to B.

-In fall of 2017 the 9th grade is scheduled to have been moved from Houma Junior High School to Terrebonne High.
-In all other areas of Terrebonne Parish, 9th graders were at the high school level.
-From February 2017 until fall 2017 existing 9th grade students were reclassified as Terrebonne High students but continued to take classes in portable buildings at Houma Junior High.
+In the fall of 2017, the 9th grade was scheduled to be moved from Houma Junior High School to Terrebonne High.
+In all other areas of Terrebonne Parish, 9th graders were already at the high school level.
+From February 2017 until the fall of 2017, existing 9th-grade students were reclassified as Terrebonne High students but continued to take classes in portable buildings at Houma Junior High.